CS257-F23/team-project-b/Data/Proposal.md

 ### Team Roles

-- Cuong Chi Tran - Facilitating discussions
+Cuong Chi Tran - Create unit tests.
+Help with creating the search by cancer site function.

-- Daniel Estrada - Take Notes
+- Daniel Estrada - Work on tests and help with creating the display by year function.

-- London Bettman - Setting agendas
+- London Bettman - Work on functions that create the dataset, and turn it into a list of datapoints.
+Help with creating the search by cancer site function.

-- Marshall Johnson - Summarize meetings+set goals
+- Marshall Johnson - Work on functions that create the dataset, and turn it into a list of datapoints.
+Also going to work on the get by year command.

 - Note: Very likely to change as the term goes on